 Proper Testing Is the Gatekeeper of ROI

 All the research in the world won’t produce a revenue-generating package design if you don’t have the means to see it in action.
 Look at your timetable and see how much time you can devote to packaging testing.
-It can be difficult to choose between a shortlist of great options, but the great thing about testing is that you won’t need to make the decision.
-When you know what data you’re looking for, the customers will make the decision for you.
+Choosing between a shortlist of great options can be difficult, but the great thing about testing is that you won’t need to decide.
+When you know what data you’re looking for, the customers will decide for you.